MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 ```
 {{</highlight>}}

 In the above example, we react on changes of the field <field>startSlice</field> of the module `View2D`.
-Whenever the field value (currently displayed slice) changes, the Python function *printCurrentSliceNumber* is executed.
+Whenever the field value (currently displayed slice) changes, the Python function <inlineCode>printCurrentSliceNumber</inlineCode> is executed.

 In your Python file `MyViewerApplication.py`, you can now add the following: